ToshioCP/Gtk4-tutorial/sec1.md

 Copyright (C) 2020  ToshioCP (Toshio Sekiya)

-Gtk tutorial repository containes the tutorial document and softwares such as converters, generators and controlers.
+Gtk4 tutorial repository containes the tutorial document and softwares such as converters, generators and controlers.
-All of them make up the 'Gtk tutorial' package.
+All of them make up the 'Gtk4 tutorial' package.
-This package is simply called 'Gtk tutorial' in the following description.
+This package is simply called 'Gtk4 tutorial' in the following description.
 'Gtk4 tutorial' is free; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.

-'Gtk tutorial' is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+'Gtk4 tutorial' is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the [GNU General Public License](https://www.gnu.org/licenses/gpl-3.0.html) for more details.